 Imagination allows children to look at complex problems from different perspectives and work out the solutions themselves.
 It also makes them put their thinking caps on to process information, make connections, make decisions, and come up with new ideas.

 Imaginative play allows your child to develop their language skills.
 Many children use different words, voices, and expressions during imaginative play.
-They also learn to use the common phrases used by the people around them.
+They also learn to use the common phrases used by the people around them by imitating them.

 4. Motor skills